lemoniris/todo-for-mskcc-bioinformatics-software-engineer-iv-posting/README.md

 oo my zoom interview just got rescheduled to later in the week, now i have the whole week to think about it lol greattt

-interesting, this came out of mskcc's comp oncology team https://www.ycombinator.com/companies/isabl
+interesting, this came out of mskcc's comp oncology team https://www.ycombinator.com/companies/isabl , reminding myself to read the paper too https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-020-03879-7